-The ITHSDO Translation Guidelines discuss the translation principles that are vital to translating Snomed, including the idea of concept-based translation.
+The ITHSDO Translation Guidelines discuss the translation principles that are vital to translating SNOMED CT, including the idea of concept-based translation.
 Translations should be unambiguous, linguistically correct, consistent and both recognisable and acceptable to healthcare professionals.
 Unfortunately, these requirements conflict frequently.
-In order to resolve these daily dilemma’s most quickly, you should prioritise them and let this priority influence your workflow.
+In order to resolve these daily dilemmas most quickly, you should prioritise them and let this priority influence your workflow.
 If you rate recognisability and acceptability highest, then the healthcare professional should have the final say over each translation.
 If on the other hand you value consistency and linguistic correctness more, then a medical linguist or translator should have that honour.

+In difficult cases an editorial board can ensure consensus about the best possible translation (or compromise).
+The use of synonyms can be used support different jargons between specialist groups, spelling variants or patient-friendly terms.
+To distinguish translations that adhere to all principles from those that deliberately violate some (e.g. contain spelling errors, are meant for patients rather than medical professionals, or are ambiguous) you can choose to create multiple language reference sets.
 You should also decide in advance how to handle obsolete or erroneous concepts.
-Do you want to translate them anyway (which leads to an imperfect result), ignore them (which leads to an incomplete translation) or resolve them with Snomed International (which leads to a large amount of work for you and for Snomed International)?
+Do you want to translate them anyway (which leads to an imperfect result), ignore them (which leads to an incomplete translation) or resolve them with SNOMED International (which leads to a large amount of work both for you and for SNOMED International)?

 Determine the workflow